Madras Gymkhana Club

-The Madras Gymkhana Club (MGC) is a club in Chennai, India, which was founded in 1884 to promote sports and social and cultural activities.
+The Madras Gymkhana Club (MGC) is an elite social club in Chennai, India, which was founded in 1884 to promote sports and social and cultural activities.
 It owns and operates one of Chennai's two 18-hole golf courses, one of Asia's oldest courses.
 Tamil Nadu Governor Surjit Singh Barnala published The Glory Years, a coffee-table book commemorating the club's 125th anniversary, in 2009.

 History

 The club was founded in April 1884.
 Early membership was restricted to garrison members, British executives and some upper-caste Indians.
 A tent was erected, and early activities included polo and pigsticking.
 The Raja of Venkatagiri donated a grandstand.
 In addition to playing polo, members began trap shooting and playing cards, rugby, tennis and golf.
 The South Indian rajas made donations for buildings, billiard tables and polo ponies.

 The club's history is intertwined with the history of India.
 Although an ordinance expelled its German members at the onset of the First World War, the club later learned that most of the German settlers had already fled.
 Women were allowed to join the club as "Independent Lady Members" from 1971.

 A bowling green was established, along with a ballroom in the paddock.
 Dance nights concluded with grand suppers, where dancers were photographed.
 A swimming pool was built, at which the American Olympic gold medalist Sammy Lee performed a diving exhibition.
 The club kitchen was upgraded with an ice-making plant, an ice–cream machine and freezer.
 A miniature golf course was built, and the bar was renovated.